FlavioLorenzi/Mobile-robotics-experimentation-with-Turtlebot-and-ROS/README.md

 This document is characterized by all the work carried out to initialize the robot: this is the first part of the thesis work.
 This preliminary section was also developed together with my colleague Ciciolla Michele.

-## Turtlebot in real world with infrared sensor (arduino), intel nuc and ASTRA rgb camera
+## Turtlebot in real world with ultrasound sensor (arduino), intel nuc and ASTRA RGB IR camera
 ![SC2 Image](img/a.png)

 ## Turtlebot in Gazebo environment